-Our locations include Rhode Island Hospital and its Hasbro Children’s Hospital, The Miriam Hospital, Vanderbilt Rehabilitation Center at Newport Hospital, Bradley Hospital, and the Lifespan Ambulatory Care Center in East Greenwich.
+We have convenient outpatient locations throughout the state as well as programs at Rhode Island Hospital and its Hasbro Children’s Hospital, The Miriam Hospital, Vanderbilt Rehabilitation Center at Newport Hospital and Bradley Hospital.

-- Outpatient rehabilitation for those who require physical therapy, occupational therapy, or speech and language pathology services
+- Outpatient rehabilitation for those who require physical therapy, occupational therapy, audiology services or speech language pathology services

 - Inpatient rehabilitation for patients who still require close medical supervision by a physician, 24-hour rehabilitation nursing care, and at least three hours of coordinated therapies per day

 - Acute care rehabilitation for patients who are experiencing functional impairment or physical deconditioning while hospitalized for any reason

 - Pediatric rehabilitation services for children and adolescents who have physical, developmental, behavioral, and sensory disabilities or injuries.
 Our therapists receive specialized training, focused on the specific needs and conditions of the pediatric patient.

 - Wound Care for patients with acute and chronic wounds, venous ulcers, and traumatic wounds.